Kai Deng K80 quadcopter – The first cheap drone which claims to have obstacle avoidance feature

 Kaideng K80 review – Remote controller

-While the right shoulder buttons allow to arm or disarm the motors respectively to switch between flight rates, the left ones allow to take photos/videos respectively to engage auto-return to home.
+While the right shoulder buttons allow to arm or disarm the motors respectively to switch between flight rates, the left ones allow taking photos/videos respectively to engage auto-return to home.

 Kaideng K80 review – Camera

-When the KD K80 is powered ON, the camera lens is automatically leveled at approximately 45 degree.
-If view needs a different point of view, the angle of the lens can be remotely adjusted from shooting straight ahead to straight down (0 – 90 degree in 3 steps).
+When the KD K80 is powered ON, the camera lens is automatically leveled at approximately 45 degrees.
+If the view needs a different point of view, the angle of the lens can be remotely adjusted from shooting straight ahead to straight down (0 – 90 degree in 3 steps).

-The captured photos and videos are stored on the smartphone internal memory in the “SYKMARROR” folder.
-Both videos and photos has resolution of 1280 x 720 pixels.
-Three minutes of captured videos occupies about 28 MB.
+The captured photos and videos are stored on the smartphone’s internal memory in the “SYKMARROR” folder.
+Both videos and photos have a resolution of 1280 x 720 pixels.
+Three minutes of captured videos occupy about 28 MB.

-Videos coming from the camera have the usually low quality for such a toy grade quadcopter and of course they aren’t going to be on par with high-end flagship models.
-BTW, the frame rate seems to be less than 25 per seconds and jello effect is present.
+Videos coming from the camera have the usually low quality for such a toy grade quadcopter and of course, they aren’t going to be on par with high-end flagship models.
+BTW, the frame rate seems to be less than 25 per second, and the jello effect is present.

 Kaideng K80 review – First usage / Test

 Honestly, after my first flight with the Kaideng K80 Pantonma I was pretty impressed by the way it behaved the altitude hold feature.
-In the same time I got a bit disappointed by the performance of the collision avoidance module, it is very limited, it works only on low speed rate and doesn’t work with glasses.
-Also I found it very inaccurate.
+At the same time I got a bit disappointed by the performance of the collision avoidance module, it is very limited, it works only on low-speed rate and doesn’t work with glasses.
+Also, I found it very inaccurate.

-When the battery is near empty, the K80 will land safely by its own (hopefully not above a lake or river :D).
+When the battery is near empty, the K80 will land safely on its own (hopefully not above a lake or river :D).